ISP19/problems/refactoring-vs-rewrite/README.md

 # Refactoring Vs Rewrite

 ## **Refactoring**
-Refactoring is the way that we improve code without changing any behavior of the system.
+Refactoring is the way that we improve code without changing The behavior of the system.

 <br>

 **Learn more about refactoring**
 >https://refactoring.com/

-## **Rewrite**
+## **Rewriting**

 Rewrite is the process of changing a software system in such a way that we rewrite a new code from all the existing code without re-use of it.